asem63/simple_js_counter/README.md

 ﻿# Javascript_counter
-Simple javascript counter with toogle and stop buttons for convenience.
+Simple javascript counter with toggle and stop buttons for convenience.